mudzereli/DayZScripts/README.md

  1. download the zip file
  2. create an **overwrites** folder in your mission file if you don't already have one
  3. copy the fast_trading folder from the **overwrites** folder in the zip file to the addons folder in your mission file
- 4. add this line to the bottom of your mission file init.sqf
+ 4. add this line to the end of the bottom of your mission file init.sqf

 ```call compile preprocessFileLineNumbers "overwrites\fast_trading\player_traderMenuHive.sqf";```